osgi/osgi.enroute.site/_source/_qs/200-workspace.md

 ![Perspective Selection Dialog](/img/qs/workspace-bndtools-0.png)

 Selecting `Bndtools` and clicking `OK` ensures that you are in the proper perspective.
-Your Eclipse should look similar to:
+Your Eclipse should look similar to (at least after you refresh the repository view at the left bottom):

 ![Perspective Selection Dialog](/img/qs/workspace-bndtools-1.png)